Shivam2203/Shivam2203/README.md

 - 👯 I’m looking to collaborate on my projects.

-- 🤝 I’m looking for help with Agentic a repo.
+- 🤝 I’m looking for help with ai agentic repo.

 - 💬 Ask me about Machine learning, AI & AWS